josgonalves/AST5220-Project/README.md

      - `solve`: main method for this class.
 Solves the system of differential equations for the perturbations and splines the results to produce bidimensional functions of `(x,k)` (`integrate_perturbations`).
 Also computes the source functions for the CMB and matter power spectra (`compute_source_functions`).
         - The system is evolved separately between `x_start` and `x_end` for each value of `k` between `k_min` and `k_max`;
         - The 2 systems of equations and sets of initial conditions (both in the tight-coupling and full regimes) are defined in separate, auxiliary methods.
+     - `compute_source_functions`: computes the temperature and polarization source functions (relevant for milestone IV);
      - `info`: prints information about how the system of perturbations is being integrated (most importantly, the `k` and `x` limits and number of points and the inclusion of `neutrinos` and/or `polarization`);
      - `output`: takes a double `k` and a str `filename` as inputs.
 Outputs the evolution of the perturbations and source functions for 5000 linearly spaced values of `x` between `x_start` and `x_end`, while keeping `k` fixed, to `filename.txt`.
 Outputs the times of matter radiation equality, matter dark-energy equality and Last Scattering.
      - `get_(...)`: used to, for a given pair of values `(x, k)`, fetch the following perturbations: